LEMIBANDDEXARI/Practical_SMFC_Design_Guide/explanation/README.md

 ## 1. Explain simply what it is
 ## 2. Show the benefits
 Make electricity more environmentally friendly.
+For limited and very localized needs, for example in a field, this can be a good solution.
 ## 3. Explain how you can create it for your uses

 ## License